The holiday season is a time for giving.

 You don’t need to break the bank to give something valuable.

-You gifts will come back to you in the form of happier employees and customers in the New Year.
+Your gifts will come back to you in the form of happier employees, and customers, in the New Year.

 And don’t forget to thank your customers and supporters this time of year, as well!
 Sending your mailing list a holiday email will strengthen your business relationships and remind your subscribers how important they are to your success.